rebcabin/tangledown/README.md

 Jupytext will update the other.
 Though to see the updates, you must `File->Reload Notebook from Disk` or `File->Reload Markdown File from Disk`, as appropriate.

-If you're reading or modifying README.ipynb, you will see tiny cells above and below all your tagged nowebs, blocks, and tangles. *DON'T DELETE THEM*.
+If you're reading or modifying `README.ipynb`, or if you `Open With -> Jupytext Notebook` (my preference), you will see tiny cells above and below all your tagged nowebs, blocks, and tangles. *DON'T DELETE THEM*.
 Markdown renderers simply ignore the tags, but Jupytext makes tiny cells out of them!

 You also probably don't want to RUN tagged blocks in Jupyter, but you DO want to run some blocks of code.
 See the end of this document, and also see `hello_world.ipynb` after you have opened `hello_world.md` and _Paired Notebook With Markdown_; remember the _Activate Command Palette_ GUI?